collabsoft/forge-apps-ui-example/README.md

 This example app will affect issue create dialog for configured project and issue types.

 ### Project type support
-Currently, Issue Adjustments only supports company-managed software projects.
-Other project types, like Jira Service Management or team-managed projects, will not work with Issue Adjustments at this stage.
+Currently, UI modifications only supports company-managed software projects.
+Other project types, like Jira Service Management or team-managed projects, will not work with UI modifications at this stage.

 You can read more about the difference [here](https://support.atlassian.com/jira-software-cloud/docs/what-are-team-managed-and-company-managed-projects/).